astronomer/docs/learn/airflow-setup-teardown.md

 ![Teardown task decorator](/img/guides/airflow-setup-teardown_teardown_decorators.png)

-After you have defined your setup and teardown tasks you need to [define their groupings](#creating-setupteardown-groupings) in order for Airflow to know which setup and teardown tasks perform actions on the same resources.
+After you have defined your setup and teardown tasks you need to [define their groupings](#creating-setupteardown-workflows) in order for Airflow to know which setup and teardown tasks perform actions on the same resources.

-### Creating setup/teardown groupings
+### Creating setup/teardown workflows

-Setup and teardown tasks can be combined into groupings by:
+Airflow needs to know which setup and teardown tasks are related based on the resources they manage.
+Setup and teardown tasks can be defined in the same workflow by:

 - Providing the setup task object to the `setups` argument in the `.as_teardown()` method of a teardown task object.
 - Connecting a setup and a teardown task with a normal task dependency using the bit-shift operator (`>>`) or a dependency function like `chain()`.